-Safeguarding is defined as, protecting children from maltreatment, preventing the impairment of children's mental and physical health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and, taking action to enable all children to have the best outcomes.
+- providing support to meet the needs of children as soon as problems arise; - protecting children from maltreatment, including online; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children. - taking action to enable all children to have the best outcomes in line with the outcomes in the Children's Social Care National Framework.